Chinmay-47/practice-cpp/notes/all_notes.md

 ```

 - Copy constructor is a constructor that can create a copy an object
-- We can pass the object to be copied by reference to the copy constructor
+- We pass the object to be copied by reference to the copy constructor
 - When no user defined copy constructor is found, the compiler assigns a default copy constructor to the class

 <br>